Sterley/Reviews-Classifier-RNN/README.md

 The aim of this project is to implement and train a recurrent neural network (RNN) on a text classification task.
 See the report for more details.

+## For more information, See the report !